zuozhenggh/learning-library/solutions-library/predictive-flight-delay/adw-sqldeveloper/adw-sqldeveloper.md

 ## Part 3.
 Create Data for Machine Learning Training in Oracle Analytics Cloud (OAC)

--   Copy and paste [this code snippet](./files/scripts/data_OAC.sql) to a SQL Developer worksheet and run the script.
+-   Copy and paste [this code snippet](./files/data_OAC.sql) to a SQL Developer worksheet and run the script.
 This code is to create the train portion of the data which you will use to train a ML model in OAC.

 ## Part 4.
 Grant Privileges to the OML User to Access All Datasets

--   Copy and paste [this code snippet](./files/scripts/grant_Privileges.sql) to a SQL Developer worksheet and run the script.
+-   Copy and paste [this code snippet](./files/grant_Privileges.sql) to a SQL Developer worksheet and run the script.
 This code is to grant privileges to the OML User (**omluser1**) which we created on previous lab.

-## Great Work - All Done with Lab200!
-**You are ready to move on to the next lab.
-You may now close this tab.**